 The three experiments were run on special ed kids and written up in one paper by Bruening and Zella (1978) while the first author was at the Oakdale Center for Developmental Disabilities.
 A few years later Bruening admitted to fabricating data for other experiments on retarded kids at the same center and the case became a text book example of scientific fraud.
 Although there were no allegations of fraud on the 1978 paper, I re-ran the meta-analysis with out Bruening’s data and found the the estimate (using the random effects model) was now 0.48 SD and was no longer significant ( p = .07).
 This makes me uneasy about accepting Duckworth’s results without further replication.

-Sackett et al. "High-Stakes Testing in Higher Education and Employment" (2008) give the second blow.
-Here's what they had to say about Duckworth's previous study "Self-Discipline Outdoes IQ in Predicting Academic Performance of Adolescents" (2005) on motivation/self-discipline :
+Interestingly, this is not the first time the first author was under fire.
+Here’s what Sackett et al. “High-Stakes Testing in Higher Education and Employment” (2008) had to say about Duckworth’s previous study “Self-Discipline Outdoes IQ in Predicting Academic Performance of Adolescents” (2005) on motivation/self-discipline :

 “They applied a range restriction correction to one of the six outcome measures (GPA) and reported that whereas the corrected IQ–GPA correlation (.49) was larger than the uncorrected value (.32), it remained lower than the self-discipline–GPA correlation (.67).
 Although this is true, note that their conclusion (self-discipline accounts for more than twice as much variance as IQ) no longer holds after one takes range restriction into account.
 In addition, we applied range restriction corrections to other outcomes; in the case of predicting procrastination (as measured by the time homework was begun), for example, IQ had a higher correlation (-.28 corrected, -.18 observed) with procrastination than did self-discipline (-.26) after we corrected for range restriction, which is clearly at odds with the authors’ conclusion.”

 There is, however, something that nobody seems to notice.
-The biggest problem with Duckworth's motivation theory is to imply that motivation is a malleable trait (i.e. modifiable by means of parental education).
-That is to say, the study on the role of motivation/self-discipline in school achievement is relevant only on the assumptions that motivation is 1) largely malleable and 2) largely independent of IQ.
+One glaring problem with Duckworth’s theory is the implication that motivation is a largely malleable trait (i.e. modifiable by means of parental education).
+The role of motivation/self-discipline in school achievement is meaningful only given the assumptions that motivation/self-discipline is 1) largely malleable and 2) largely independent of IQ.
 For the first proposition, most behavioral traits are under genetic influences (Rowe, 1994).
 For the second proposition, Jensen (1980, p.
-322) for example, mentioned that it is success (failure) itself that enhances (dampens) motivation.
+322) mentioned that it is success (failure) itself that enhances (dampens) motivation.

 The effect of parental SES is not sufficient enough to support the motivation theory.
 We must recall that IQ is an important predictor of longevity, car accident, work accident (Gottfredson & Deary, 2004).
 IQ also predicts - beside other factors - lower crime rate, illegitimate birth rate, divorce rate, and so on (Gottfredson, 1997, 2002).
 Motivation can’t account for all of these social outcomes.